As top orchestras struggle to diversify, minority musicians want in

 Most classical music professionals in major symphony orchestras around the country are white, according to the League of American Orchestras.
 That includes well-known conservatories like The Julliard School, The Curtis Institute, and the New England Conservatory, to name a few.

-As a result, America’s orchestras don’t look as diverse cities they serve.
+As a result, America’s orchestras aren't as diverse as the cities they serve.
 African-Americans make up 1.8 percent of orchestras nationwide while Hispanics make up 2.5 percent, according to an industry-wide study.

 The group, supported by $1.8 million grant from the Andrew W. Mellon foundation, pairs participants with mentors and offers them financial support as they travel across the country for tryouts.